 "CHT (Clarion Handy Tools) developed out of a need to push the boundaries of the Clarion Development System beyond the default behaviours built into the ABC Templates and Classes that ship with the product.
 We found ourselves constantly revising the 'look and feel' of browses, for instance, to make them look more like Microsoft Windows applications.
-Out of that came a series of browse enhancement templates like Explorer Browse and Handy Marker Browse (HMB) and more recently ListBox Browse Extender (LBX)."
+Out of that came a series of browse enhancement templates like Explorer Browse (EXPB) and Handy Marker Browse (HMB) and more recently ListBox Browse Extender (LBX)."

-"And since Clarion has few native Internet connectivity features and our customers were asking for this capability in their applications we developed a series of FTP, HTTP, HTTPS, SMTP, MAPI, CDO, SMS, Encryption, Compression, File-Server, Data-Server, templates and classes that provide a full set of Internet services, natively from Clarion by leveraging the Internet API's already resident in the Windows operating system."
+"And since Clarion had few native Internet connectivity features and our customers were asking for this capability in their applications we developed a series of FTP, HTTP, HTTPS, SMTP, MAPI, CDO, SMS, Encryption, Compression, File-Server, Data-Server, templates and classes that provide a full set of Internet services, natively from Clarion by leveraging the Internet API's already resident in the Windows operating system."

 "With the rapid advancement of the internet and the need to deliver data easily and securely to users via this powerful, but often confusing medium, we've invested many hours in developing templates and classes that integrate internet capabilities into the Clarion IDE in a way that lets you develop internet applications just like you develop desktop applications."

 "We've even added a user console right inside your Clarion applications that has the capability of instantly connecting you with web-base code changes, a user support forum, product downloads, on-line examples and across-the-web training; all at the click of a button.
 In fact, all of this internet connectivity is our own code, available to you as a subscriber, running inside the Clarion IDE environment."

-"Our tool set has grown tremendously over the last twenty years.
-In 2018 we celebrate the 22nd year of commercial availability for The Clarion Handy Tools".
+"Our tool set has grown tremendously over the last twenty-five years.
+In 2021 we celebrate the 25th year of commercial availability for CHT (Clarion Handy Tools)".